matthew-pernes/crm_sales_opportunities/README.md

 Technical Tools Used: MySQL, Gemini AI

-_Note: All the SQL queries can be found in the crm_sql.sql file within the repository._
+_Note: All the SQL queries can be found in the crm_queries.sql file within the repository._

 ## Project Overview